fardjad/node-parse-my-command/README.md

 <hr />

 [Commander.js](https://github.com/tj/commander.js) doesn't support parsing `argv` without executing the command.
-This package provides a workaround for that.
+This module provides a workaround for that.

 ## Installation